Mbodin/murder-generator/doc/elements.md

 This section presents various features that may be useful when writing scenario elements.
 There is no particular order in its subsections: they can be read in any order.

-TODO: describe the strictness flag on attribute and contacts.

-TODO: describe how to “break” compatible attributes and contacts by asking both “Female” and “not NonBinary”.

-TODO: `unique` and `duplicable`.

-TODO: (not) as Value1 or Value2

-TODO: `declare event`

-TODO: phantom events

 ## About Comments

 Comments can be nested: `(* (* *) *)`.